wise-cube/wise-cube/2nd_Delivery.md

 ### Comments that you received during the 1st delivery and how you have addressed them

-During the presentation of our project that we have develop good idea, with a user centered design, but without the user opinon and also that the evaluation have to be more precise.
+The comment about general idea was good, also for user centered design aspect, but this are not well explain, as the user opinon and also the evaluation have to be more precise.

 To solve the first point we have done a google form for the user opinion, the question are about the general opinion about the museum and the interactive tour, and, about our idea under a different point of view.
+And due to correct the evaluation we have change the evaluation document by inserting specific metrics.

+The other problem showed us is the device portability, so in the form we ask to the user and have change the cube into a smallest device that contains only one display.

 ### Changes made to your design, architecture and evaluation plan